Geoffrey Hughes (actor): Life and career

-Hughes played the character of Onslow in the BBC sitcom Keeping Up Appearances (1990–1995) which ran for 5 series and saw Hughes appear in all 44 episodes.
-In 1997 he and Judy Cornwell reprised their roles as Onslow and Daisy, in a special compilation programme called The Memoirs of Hyacinth Bucket which was subsequently released on VHS.
+Hughes played the character of Onslow in the BBC sitcom Keeping Up Appearances (1990–1995), appearing in all 44 episodes over five series.
+In 1997 he and Judy Cornwell reprised their roles as Onslow and Daisy in a special compilation programme called The Memoirs of Hyacinth Bucket which was subsequently released on VHS.
 Hughes reprised his role as Onslow one final time in 2008, for the video (DVD) release of a further compilation programme, Keeping Up Appearances: Life Lessons from Onslow.

 He also had a recurring role as Twiggy in The Royle Family from 1998 until 2008.

+On 14th February 2001, ITV broadcast episode 12 of series 41 of the British biographical television series This Is Your Life (British TV series) featuring Hughes.
+It was revealed in the show that he was born in Kirkdale, Liverpool.
+For many years this article believed Wallasey was his place of birth and this information was likely copied by other media including obituaries when Hughes died.
+This wrong place of birth information was not verified at the time it first appeared here.

 Hughes usually appeared in pantomime over the Christmas period.
 He appeared on That Antony Cotton Show on 6 September 2007, in which he spoke about his role in a short film called Expresso, which also starred Sir Norman Wisdom.
 Hughes played the part of a man who visits a coffee shop for a "normal" coffee but is served by a pompous waiter.
 The film was sold in aid of Macmillan Cancer Support.

 In 2007, he performed the Angel Gabriel in the BBC production Liverpool Nativity.
-From 2007, he also appeared in the first three series of the E4 drama Skins as a recurring character best known as Uncle Keith.
+From 2007, he also appeared as uncle Keith in the first three series of the E4 drama Skins.

 In 2009 he played Frank in Tim Firth's Absolutely Frank at the Oldham Coliseum Theatre and at the Harrogate Theatre.

-Personal life, illness and death
+Personal life

 Hughes married Susan Mundell in 1975.

-His off-stage interests were sailing, football, golf, cricket, rock music, trees, and beer.
-He was also the Honorary Squire of the Dartington Morris Men and made an appearance at the Dartington Morris Ring meeting in September 2008.
+His off-stage interests included sailing, football, golf, cricket, rock music, dendrology (trees), and beer.
+He was the Honorary Squire of the Dartington Morris Men and made an appearance at the Dartington Morris Ring meeting in September 2008.
 His musical interests included British folk rock and he compered at Fairport's Cropredy Convention annual music festival several times.

-Hughes was a supporter of Everton Football Club.
+He was a supporter of Everton Football Club.
+On 10 June 2009 he was appointed Deputy Lieutenant of the Isle of Wight.
+This entitled him to the Post Nominal Letters "DL" for Life.

+Illness and death

 Hughes received a diagnosis of prostate cancer in 1996.

-In 2009 he was appointed Deputy Lieutenant of the Isle of Wight.

 In 2010, he collapsed at home with extreme back pain.
 He was diagnosed with a relapse of prostate cancer, at which point he retired from acting.
 He died from his illness on 27 July 2012, aged 68.
 Doctors stated that he died "peacefully in his sleep".